-The George Washington University Emergency Operations Plan addresses the university's response to emergencies by taking an all-hazards approach to both natural and human- caused hazards.
+The George Washington University Emergency Operations Plan addresses the university's response to emergencies by taking an all-hazards approach to both natural and human-caused hazards.
 Divisions, departments, and offices should familiarize themselves with information in this plan.
-Individuals should familiarize themselves with the Emergency Response Handbook and other preparedness resources available on the Division of Safety & Facilities website (safety.gwu.edu).
+Individuals should familiarize themselves with the Emergency Response Handbook and other preparedness resources available on safety.gwu.edu.

-GW police officers and supervisors are trained in the Incident Command System (ICS), which is utilized when responding to incidents involving the Division of Safety & Facilities, other GW departments, and local public safety agencies to manage, mitigate, and recover from incidents.
+GW police officers and supervisors are trained in the Incident Command System (ICS), which is utilized when responding to incidents involving the GWPD, University Resilience, other GW departments, and local public safety agencies to manage, mitigate, and recover from incidents.

-The Division of Safety & Facilities conducts tests of its emergency plans and capabilities on an annual basis.
-The tests include but are not limited to drills, tabletops, functional exercises, and full scale simulations.
+GWPD and University Resilience conduct tests of the university's emergency plans and capabilities on an annual basis.
+The tests and simulations include but are not limited to drills, tabletops, functional exercises, and full scale simulations.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

-General information about the emergency response and evacuation procedures for GW is publicized each year as part of the university's Clery Act compliance efforts, and is available on the GWPD website.
+General information about the emergency response and evacuation procedures for GW is publicized each year as part of the university's Clery Act compliance efforts, and is available on the GWPD and OEM websites.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.